 Coronal voids \citep{Noelke2023} on the other hand are a QS phenomenon.
 These structures form above areas in the photosphere that are characterised by the absence of stronger magnetic elements.
 These reduced photospheric magnetic fields lead to a locally reduced heating of the solar corona and consequently to a reduced emission in the EUV.

-Our study focuses on examining the magnetic field and coronal emission of the dark halos, specifically exploring their correlation with distance from the AR centre.
-We aim to understand how the magnetic field inside the dark halos is structured and how the large-scale field of the AR facilitates the formation of these dark halos.
-Additionally, we compare our findings on the dark halos with those of CHs and coronal voids.
+Our study focused on examining the magnetic field and coronal emission of the dark halos, specifically exploring their correlation with distance from the AR centre.
+Our aim was to understand how the magnetic field inside the dark halos is structured and how the large-scale field of the AR facilitates the formation of these dark halos.
+Additionally, we compared our findings on the dark halos with those of CHs and coronal voids.